Margaret Hebblethwaite

-Margaret Isabella Mary Hebblethwaite (née Speaight; born 16 June 1951, in London) is a British writer, journalist, activist and religious worker.
+Margaret Isabella Mary Hebblethwaite (née Speaight; born 16 June 1951) is a British writer, journalist, activist and religious worker from London.

+Life

 The daughter of wood engraver Mary Olive (née Mudd) and historian George Speaight, Hebblethwaite is the sister of Antony Speaight, QC.
 She read theology and philosophy at Lady Margaret Hall, Oxford University, and at the Gregorian University in Rome.
 In 1974, she met and married Peter Hebblethwaite, a Jesuit who left the priesthood after a decade in the ministry.
 After laicization, he worked as an editor, journalist and Vaticanologist.
 The couple married and had three children.

 Peter Hebblethwaite died in 1994.
-Margaret Hebblethwaite worked from 1984-94 in prison chaplaincy, catechesis and parish work in Oxford.
+Margaret Hebblethwaite worked from 1984 to 1994 in prison chaplaincy, catechesis and parish work in Oxford.
 From 1991 to 2000 she was assistant editor of The Tablet.
 Since 2000 she has been a freelance missionary and educationalist in Santa María, Paraguay, pioneering and supporting community work in education.
 She speaks regularly at the Greenbelt Festivals.